LittleGreenViper/LGV_Cleantime/README.md

     let months = calculator.cleanTime.months

-This is the total number of complete days that have passed since the last complete year:
+This is the total number of complete days that have passed since the last complete month, after the last complete year:

-    let days = calculator.cleanTime.months
+    let days = calculator.cleanTime.days

-You may also use an inline instance, like so:
+You may also use a directly-instantiated inline struct, like so:

     let totalDays = LGV_CleantimeDateCalc(startDate: startDate, endDate: makeDate(year: 2021, month: 7, day: 16)).cleanTime.totalDays
     let totalMonths = LGV_CleantimeDateCalc(startDate: startDate, endDate: Date()).cleanTime.totalMonths